Last updated on January 12th, 2022 at 03:29 pm

 Sharp Island in Sai Kung is not to be confused with the Sharp Peak.
 It’s the biggest island near Sha Ha, Sharp Island is home to one of my favourite beaches in Sai Kung but if you are kayaking there, you should head to the tombolo side closest to Sha Ha.
-Since there are regular kaitu, the best time to go is during high tide in the morning so you can kayak across the tombolo that’s still covered by water and there’ll be less people.
+Since there are regular kaitu, the best time to go is during high tide in the morning so you can kayak across the tombolo that’s still covered by water and there’ll be fewer people.

 On the other side of Sharp Island, Yim Tin Tsai is a small island with an interesting history.
-While nowadays the population on the island remains in single figures, it used to be a large settlement who were all baptized in the 19th century.
+While nowadays the population on the island remains in single figures, it used to be a large settlement that was all baptized in the 19th century.
 You can visit the St Joseph’s Chapel and the salt farm here – find out more on Yim Tin Tsai in my guide here.

-There are less specific places per say when kayaking from Hoi Ha.
+There are fewer specific places per se when it comes to Hoi Ha kayak spots.
 Hoi Ha itself is at the northernmost bay in Sai Kung with the area being a marine park.
 You can kayak around safely and I generally don’t recommend going out of the bay.

 The best snorkeling spot is right by the Hoi Ha Pier which you can see from the beach that you set off from.
 You can also walk there but almost all snorkellers I’ve seen kayak or SUP over there.

-This is the perfect place for beginner as I’ve previously stated, with refreshment available at the store that rent watersports equipment.
+This is the perfect place for beginners as I’ve previously stated, with refreshments available at the store that rent watersports equipment.

-Further on from Kau Sai Chau is the Jin Island, where we naively set out during one windy day to see the arch way known as a Goldfish’s Tail.
-It took us three hours with tailwind on our side and that alone took three hours.
+Further on from Kau Sai Chau is the Jin Island, where we naively set out during one windy day to see the archway known as a Goldfish’s Tail.
+It took us three hours with the tailwind on our side and that alone took three hours.